-Although Sudden Infant Death Syndrome (SIDS) is rare, it is devastating for the parents and family so it’s important to put simple things in place to keep your baby safe while sleeping and decrease their risk of SIDS.
+Although Sudden Infant Death Syndrome (SIDS) is rare, it’s devastating for the parents and family so it’s important to put simple measures in place to keep your baby safe while sleeping and decrease their risk of SIDS.
 About 90% of SIDS incidents happen when a baby is six months old or less.
-Although SIDS doesn’t only occur when babies are asleep, it is more likely to happen when babies are sleeping so it’s more important than ever to create a safe sleeping environment for your baby.
+Although SIDS doesn’t only occur when babies are asleep, it’s more likely to happen when babies are sleeping so it’s more important than ever to create a safe sleeping environment for your baby.
 Thankfully, there are a number of controllable factors that promote safe sleeping for newborns and we’ve listed the top ten precautions in this informative guide:

 1. Consider the cot

 Choosing the right cot is an important part of creating a safe sleep environment for babies.
 Look out for cots that comply with natural safety standards and are marked with the following code: BS EN 716-2:2008.
 These cots will be deep enough, without cut-outs or steps, and with bars that are the correct distance apart.
 Your chosen mattress should be firm, flat, and waterproof, fitting your cot properly to avoid any gaps between the mattress and the frame where your baby could get trapped or hurt themselves.

 2. Keep cool

 The risk of SIDS is increased when a baby is too hot or too cold, so prevent your baby from overheating by following these steps: